 Governance and internal control arrangements

 Schools operating bus services must have appropriate governance arrangements in place.
-Schools are strongly encouraged to complete the , which contains strategies for schools to implement appropriate governance and internal controls for their local context.
+Schools are strongly encouraged to complete the Governance and internal control arrangements template , which contains strategies for schools to implement appropriate governance and internal controls for their local context.